 - I have stronger muscles in my lower legs (The study)

-- I have better agility and balance skills (due to being more responsive to change of surface)
+- I have better agility and balance skills (due to better perception of gravity)

 Running according to Pose Method of Running can still apply to trail running.
-The runner goes in and out of Pose as they have to jump over uneven surfaces.
-Once the track is steady runners can switch back to Pose.
+The runner may commit running deviations (push off the ground or reaching forward) as they have to jump over uneven surfaces but once the track is steady runners can switch back to full routine of Pose method.

 Benefits of minimalism come better once you know how to run efficiently and the best way to run efficiently that I know of is Pose Method of Running.